Turntable VS Record Player-The Major Differences You Need To Know

 If you are a connoisseur just like me or a newbie discovering the warm and soothing analog sound of vinyl, you surely and quickly notice the need for best audio turntable or record player.
 You will surely need the best all in one record player or the best all in one turntable, all in one in the sense that it possesses all features you need, it shouldn’t damage your vinyl but should give you a great sound output.

-In this article, ‘turntable vs the record player‘, we are going deal with the major differences between these two to ease your confusion when next you come across them but first let us know what turntable and a record player is.
+In this article, ‘turntable vs the record player‘, we are going to deal with the major differences between these two to ease your confusion when next you come across them.
+This guide will also give you a good about buying a record player or buying a turntable.
+But first, let us know what turntable and a record player is.

 When talking about the longest, oldest technologies still in existence and a strong product in popular manufacture in this modern world, the turntable is every inch worth a mention.

 The CD, the cassette tape, the 8-track or the MP3, these are all technologies over the years that have attempted to replace this wonderful piece of technology, but there is still a large number of vinyl music lovers who said no music sound is full and richer than when a turntable is used to play vinyl.

 Are you a newbie?
 It must surely excite you like it’s a magic; The accurate and beautiful sound that oozes from the turntable speakers as the needle moves across the groove of the record.

 It’s really a wonder, as the professional DJs conjure up its powerful magic, mixing, manipulating and shifting the sounds that suit the current mood and also keep the record samples in amazing endless loops.
 Have you experienced this amazing scenario?
 If no, next time you’re at a party try visiting the DJ and if he is using the turntable, watch him perform magic.
 LOL.

 Curiosity is inbred in us and you might be wondering what really happens between a turntable and a vinyl record, it’s actually straightforward; just like any other music playing method, it’s a data transfer.